 Matrisian holds an MBA from Owen Graduate School of Management at Vanderbilt University.
 Her PhD is in molecular biology from the University of Arizona in Tucson.

-Rosenzweig is the scientific communications manager, working on written materials for the website, emails and other communications about biomedical research taking place from PanCAN grants and in the field in general.
+Rosenzweig is the senior scientific communications manager, working on written materials for the website, emails and other communications about biomedical research taking place in PanCAN grants and in the field.
 Her main focus is on providing lay-level descriptions of pancreatic cancer research news, including laboratory science and clinical results.

 Rosenzweig holds a PhD in cellular & molecular biology from the University of Michigan.
 Her BS is in molecular biology from University of California, San Diego.